z-dodson/Matrix-class/README.md

 The standard class for matrices
 Input a matrix in a list, separating each row with a new list

-## Matrix_List
-This class allows matrices to be entered as a series of lists
-This inherits all other functions from the Matrix class.

 ## Functions
 - dimensions -> tuple (returns the dimensions of the matrix)
 - determinant -> float (calculates the determinant)